Hearth & Story Language Arts

 Sixth Grade Complete Course

-The sixth-grade course is similar to fifth grade, but with the addition of lessons on media literacy and practice in public speaking.
+The sixth-grade course is similar to the fifth-grade, but with the addition of lessons on vocabulary, media literacy, and public speaking.
 The poetry and literature components include the novels Double Dutch by Sharon M. Draper, Starry River of the Sky by Grace Lin, and Watership Down by Richard Adams.
 The thematic core for these novels, “Better Together,” develops the idea that people can be “stronger and more resilient when they work together” as evidenced by the heroes in these books.
 The short stories are “Hansel and Gretel," "Rumpelstiltskin," and "Little Red Cap," all from the Brothers Grimm.
 The Poetry course presents another 30 poems in a format similar to that of Fifth Grade Poetry.

 Summary

-Hearth & Story is a new entry into the arena of language arts courses, but I think what I’ve seen thus far is outstanding and should be welcomed by those looking for secular curricula.
+Hearth & Story is a new entry into the arena of language arts courses, but what I’ve seen thus far is outstanding and should be welcomed by those looking for secular curricula.

 Pricing Information